-- Payments – Your cash back payments are only payed out four times per year, at the end of each quarter, don’t expect a check each month.
+- Payments – Your cashback payments are only paid out four times per year, at the end of each quarter, don’t expect a check each month.

 - Items Not Eligible for Cash Back – Depending on the store, some items may not be eligible for cash back.
 For example, Amazon Kindle accessories and eBooks are not available for cash back, but their E-readers are.
 If you’re expecting cash back on every item you purchase you should check to make sure your purchases will be eligible first.

 - Blow Your Budget – It’s one thing to purchase the items you need and are going to purchase anyways and get cash back – that’s a good thing.
 However, if the Ebates cash back program causes you to spend more money than you have, or if you take the approach you can spend more because you’re getting cash back – that would be a bad thing.
 Ebates should not be a reason to blow your budget.